Danny Kaye: Television

 He hosted The Danny Kaye Show from 1963 to 1967; it won four Emmy awards and a Peabody award.
 His last cinematic starring role came in 1963's The Man from the Diners' Club.

 Beginning in 1964, he acted as television host to the CBS telecasts of MGM's The Wizard of Oz.
 Kaye did a stint as a What's My Line? mystery guest on the Sunday-night CBS-TV quiz program.
 Kaye was later a guest panelist on that show.
 He also appeared on the interview program Here's Hollywood.
 In the 1970s, Kaye tore a ligament in his leg during the run of the Richard Rodgers musical Two by Two, but went on with the show, appearing with his leg in a cast and cavorting on stage in a wheelchair.
 He had done much the same on his television show in 1964, when his right leg and foot were burned from a cooking accident.
 Camera shots were planned so television viewers did not see Kaye in his wheelchair.

 In 1976, he played Geppetto in a television musical adaptation of Pinocchio with Sandy Duncan in the title role.
 Kaye portrayed Captain Hook opposite Mia Farrow in a musical version of Peter Pan featuring songs by Anthony Newley and Leslie Bricusse.
 He later guest-starred in episodes of The Muppet Show and The Cosby Show, and in the 1980s revival The Twilight Zone.

 In many films, as well as on stage, Kaye proved to be an able actor, singer, dancer, and comedian.
 He showed his serious side as ambassador for UNICEF and in his dramatic role in the memorable TV film Skokie, when he played a Holocaust survivor.
-Before his death in 1987, Kaye conducted an orchestra during a comical series of concerts organized for UNICEF fundraising.
-Kaye received two Academy Awards - an Academy Honorary Award in 1955 and the Jean Hersholt Humanitarian Award in 1982.
-That year, he received the Screen Actors Guild annual award.
+Kaye conducted an orchestra during a comical series of concerts organized for UNICEF fundraising.

 In 1980, Kaye hosted and sang in the 25th anniversary of Disneyland celebration and hosted the opening celebration for Epcot in 1982 (EPCOT Center at the time).
-Both were aired on primetime television in the U.S.
+Both were aired on primetime television in the United States.